json-schema-org/referencing/draft-handrews-jri.md

 Context media types that define a fragment syntax SHOULD further constrain the syntax of `$anchor` to the set of fragments valid for that media type.
 Any fragment syntax that correlates with the inherent structure of the document SHOULD be forbidden to avoid defining a fragment that conflicts with the document structure.

 ## Locations {#context-loc}

+Context specifications MAY define location keywords that impose specific semantics within their values.
+This is demonstrated by the `components` keyword used in both OpenAPI {{oas3.1}} and AsyncAPI {{async2.0}}, which has subsections for different component types.

+Context specifications MAY assign location behavior to keywords with other behaviors.
+JSON Schema's inline applicator keywords {{?I-D.bhutton-json-schema-01, Section 7.5}} demonstrate this approach.

 If the data format described by the context specification has a root object that allows JRI keywords, the structure of the objects under under location keywords SHOULD have the same structure as the root object, and MUST allow all JRI keywords that are allowed in the root object.